 In general, the amount and description of the state is implementation-dependent.
 Only the TCB format for the state visible to the program is defined.
-The size of the hardware TCB is restricted to be 128 words, however.
 Some of the architecturally-defined state is discussed below.

 The PCW and PSW are two architecturally-defined CPU device registers.
 Implementations may add other registers (e.g., to control hardware diagnostics).